 How do the "restrict not" and "ignore" search statements differ?

 Restrictions, as the name implies, limit the type of bids a search profile will match on.
-You can either restrict to only match on bids in a particular state; or restrict to only match on bids in FSG categories Y and Z; or your can restrict to only match on bids with a specific keyword such as IBM.
-Furthermore, you can set up a search profile to match on all bids that do not have a certain keyword.
+As shown below, you can either restrict to only match on bids in a particular geographic region such as a state or multiple states; or you can restrict to only match on bids in FSG categories Y and Z, for example; or your can restrict to only match on bids within some of the database sources:

 Let's say you have the following profile: